charlesreiss/cs3130-website/labhw/ooo-exercise.md

     *  for memory instructions, this execution unit is a pipelined data cache.
 It receives one instruction per cycle and produces the result after three cycles.
 To simplfy this exercise, we will assume no cache misses.
     *  for non-memory instructions, this execution unit is one of two arithmetic logic unit.
-It receives one instruction per cycle and produces the result in the next cycle.
+It receives one instruction per cycle and produces the result near the end of this cycle. (*[edited 1 May:]* originally this said "in the next cycle";
+        because this correction is late, we'll also accept answers that assume an extra cycle was needed before a value was available for forwarding.)
     *  the first available memory instruction (if any) is sent to a data cache, which is pipelined.
 The data cache accepts one instruction per cycle and takes three cycles to produce the result of the read or write
     *  the first two available non-memory instructions are sent to one of two arithmetic execution units.
 These execution units each take one cycle